 Natural Source’s Wall Breaking Yam Juice earns it name from the technology it uses.
 With its yam juice processing, it’s claimed that superior technology can break the cell wall to release additional molecules for nutrition value.
 The result is that when consumed, it increases the absorption rate by 80%.
 Yam is one of many traditional Chinese medicinal ingredients that are being processed, combined with other flavours and packaged for modern times.

-Biscuits for stomach problems
+Biscuits and water for stomach problems

 The Jiangzhong Pharmaceutical Group, that became famous for its successful TCM drug against stomach ailments due to indigestion, has launched a biscuit with extracts from the hericium erinaceus fungus in 2015.
 It is an age old ingredient in Chinese cuisine and an equally old raw material for TCM drugs against problems in the entire digestive tract.